-In the immediate moments after he died, I noticed a small, sprightly yellow bird looking through the sliding glass doors from the garden outside the hospice room.
-I didn’t focus on it, nor identify what type of bird it was, but I remember being aware of its bright, sunshine presence and it’s song as it flew away.
+In the immediate moments after my father had died, I noticed a small, sprightly yellow bird looking through the sliding glass doors from the garden outside his hospice room.
+I didn’t focus on it, nor identify what type of bird it was; however, I remember being aware of its sunshine presence and its beautifully soothing melodic song as it flew away.

-My father was deeply flawed, including the complexities of inaction, reverie and regret that come with deeper bouts of depression.
-He was also intelligent, wickedly funny, forgiving, accepting, kind and caring.
-He was like a pied piper to random animals that he would feed, care for and take in.
-He was a good man, far from perfect but as I see it, perfect isn’t how any of us are meant to be.
+My father was a deeply flawed individual who frequently fell prone to the complexities of depression; sometimes taken over by inaction, reverie and regret that partially contributed to our sometimes sporadic connection.
+Dad was also wickedly humorous, intelligent, accepting, forgiving, kind and caring; which extended to random animals he’d discover that needed a home (taking them in to feed and care for).
+He was a good man — far from perfect — but as I see it, perfect isn’t how any of us are meant to be.

-After my parents divorced, we didn’t nurture our connection as carefully as we should have because we spent periods of time, sometimes years long, where we didn’t speak.
-A hush and lull created from misunderstanding how we fit into each other’s lives.
-I didn’t want to disturb his pain, and maybe he didn’t want to disturb mine.
-I don’t have the answer, but I’ve come to know that’s okay.
+After my parents had divorced, we didn’t nurture our relationship as carefully as we should have; we often went long periods of time without seeing or speaking to each other.
+This wasn’t borne out of anger or resentment but more from misunderstanding how we fit into each other’s lives; I didn’t want to disturb his pain, and maybe he didn’t want to disturb mine.

-There was no big bust-up or betrayal.
-No nastiness or hate.
-Just a bond that was always there, albeit a quiet and sometimes distant one, that could be picked up again like there was no break in continuity.
-I wish I had told him that.
-I wish I had told him that I knew the ebb and flow, the drifting was not a lessening of that bond, just in case he ever felt that it was.
+Despite all this initial turmoil, a bond was always there — albeit a quiet and sometimes distant one — that could be picked up from where we left off like no time had passed.
+I wish I had told him how I treasured this and knew that the drifting in and out of each other’s lives was not a lessening of that bond; just in case he ever worried it was.